digiltd/oh-rtd-test/How-To-Implement-A-Binding.md

 # Global Binding Configuration

 A binding may require general configuration settings, such as a host and port of the external system to connect to.
-This can be done through the OSGi Configuration Admin service, i.e. by registering an OSGi service, which implements the interface {{{ManagedService}}}.
+This can be done through the OSGi Configuration Admin service, i.e. by registering an OSGi service, which implements the interface `ManagedService`.

 openHAB then allows to add configuration information in openhab.cfg, which is automatically dispatched to your !ManagedService.
-All you have to make sure is to specify the property "{{{service.pid}}}" in your component declaration as "{{{org.openhab.<name>}}}", where name is the prefix to be used in openhab.cfg.
+All you have to make sure is to specify the property "`service.pid`" in your component declaration as "`org.openhab.<name>`", where name is the prefix to be used in openhab.cfg.

 Please refer to the KNX binding for an example on how to [implement a ManagedService](https://github.com/openhab/openhab/blob/master/bundles/binding/org.openhab.binding.knx/src/main/java/org/openhab/binding/knx/internal/connection/KNXConnection.java) and how to [register it through OSGi Declarative Services](https://github.com/openhab/openhab/blob/master/bundles/binding/org.openhab.binding.knx/OSGI-INF/knxconnection.xml).